The Sanctuary Standard is my proprietary 5-pillar vetting system for European hotel comfort. I’ve applied it to this review for Hôtel Niepce Paris.

 Is Your Next Hotel Truly “Upscale”?

 Don’t leave your comfort to chance.
-Use the same criteria we used for this Brussels review to vet your next stay.
-Our Hotel Vetting Checklist focuses on the critical details—acoustic privacy, accessibility, and high-value amenities—so you can book with total confidence.
+Download our free Hotel Vetting Checklist that focuses on the critical details—acoustic privacy, accessibility, and high-value amenities—so you can book with total confidence.

 Why Pauses in Passages?